evehorizon/UniCube/README.md

 # UniCube
-A simple game I created to learn the ins and outs of Unity
+This is a simple game I created in my spare time to learn the ins and outs of Unity.